Helm* Chart for Tutorial Server

-In the previous step we created generic Helm\* Chart for the Tutorial Server.
+In the previous step, you created a generic Helm\* chart for the Tutorial Server.

-In this step we will customize the Tutorial Server Deployment in the Helm
+In the next steps, you will customize the Tutorial Server Deployment in the Helm

-Chart and will do the same to the Tutorial Web UI in the next step.
+chart and then do the same to the Tutorial Web UI.

 Remove Unwanted Files